So Close (Enchanted song): Reception

 Critical reception towards "So Close" has been generally negative.
 Filmtracks.com described the song as "stale".
 The Houston Chronicle's Amy Biancolli criticized its slow tempo, writing that "musical nitpickers ... might wish that [the] climactic ballroom 'waltz' had actually been in three-four time."
-Golderby writer Andrew Carden dismissed "So Close" as "a real snooze."
-Jared Johnson, writing for The Sojourn, conversely described the track as "a beautiful love ballad".
+Golderby writer Andrew Carden dismissed "So Close" as "a real snooze".
+Jared Johnson, writing for The Sojourn, conversely described the track as "a beautiful love ballad", and Anvita Singh of The Indian Express called it a blast.

 "So Close" was nominated for an Academy Award for Best Original Song at the 80th Academy Awards in 2008, in addition to "Happy Working Song" and "That's How You Know" from Enchanted.
 "So Close" was the only nominated song from Enchanted not performed by Adams.
 The three songs had collectively sold 177,000 digital downloads prior to the awards ceremony.
 Although Peter Knegt of IndieWire enjoyed Enchanted's songs, he felt that "So Close" was undeserving of a nomination.
 Billboard polled its readers, asking them which of the five nominees they hoped would win Best Original Song, 10% of whom voted for "So Close".
 "So Close" is ranked as McLaughlin's most streamed song on Spotify, having accumulated more than 16 million streams as of January 2019.

 In 2020, Ross Tanenbaum of Screen Rant ranked "So Close" Disney's fourth most underrated song, describing it as a charming ballad with "good lyrics, an enchanting melody, and a soothing vocal performance."
-The same publication ranked "So Close" the best song from Enchanted.The Odyssey Online's McKinley Catherine Keener described "So Close" as "simultaneously one of the sweetest and most heartbreaking songs Disney has ever produced."
+The same publication ranked "So Close" the best song from Enchanted.